camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 ## Prerequisites

 - If you haven't done so already, [create a cluster](/guides/assets/react-components/create-cluster.md).
-- Upon cluster creation, [create your first client](/docs/guides/setup-client-connection-credentials.md).
+- Upon cluster creation, create your first client by navigating to **Console > Organization > Console API > Create client credentials**.
 Ensure you determine the scoped access for client credentials.
-For example, select **Zeebe client** so the newly-created client can access your Zeebe instance.
+For example, in this tutorial we will get, create, and delete a cluster.

 :::note
 Make sure you keep the generated client credentials in a safe place.
 The **Client secret** will not be shown again.
 For your convenience, you can also download the client information to your computer.